jamplate/jamplate.github.io/guide.md

 - `#ENDWHILE` this command closes the `#WHILE` command.
     - If this command was not closing a `#WHILE` , then a `Compile` error will occur.

+### Injection

+To print text from the processor memory to the current opened console.
+You might use injection commands.
+The following are the available injection commands:

-- `#{ <Parameter> }#` this is called 'injection', and it injects the parameter given to it to the console.
+- `#{ <Parameter> }#` injects the parameter given to it to the console.
 Different from commands, injections can be placed anywhere (but not clashing inside another injection or inside a command), and it does not suppress the line separators before nor after it.

 ### Debugging

+The following are commands to print text to the real console:

 - `#MESSAGE <Parameter>` evaluates the parameter given to it and print the evaluated text to the `System.out`.